pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 ## 0. Definitions

+### Population, random process & sample
+#### Population
+The set of all possible elements in a class of similar elements, i.e. the set of all units of a specific kind.
+This can be the set of all...

+- ... possible outputs of a random process
+- ... possible outcomes of a random experiment
+- ... entities of a specific kind

+#### Random process
+A process with one or more factors that - for practical or other reasons - cannot be accounted for.
+A random process can be used to generalise the distribution of some metric of a population's individuals as the probability distribution of that metric for a random selection of individuals from the population; here, the random selection is the random process.
+Thus, a distribution of the population, which may be defined in terms of frequency, density or probability, can be generalised as the probability distribution that serves as the theoretical model for a random process.
+Hence, when referring the a population distribution, we shall always use the term "theoretical distribution".

+---

+**NOTE 1: Maintaining the probability distribution of a random process**:<br>The probability distribution of a random process is maintained for each sample only if each outcome of the process is independent of past outcomes. _Maintaining the probability distribution for each sample is needed when studying this distribution through its samples_.

+**NOTE 2: Maintaining the probability distribution of a random selection**:<br>_Note that a random selection is a kind of random process_.
+Any sequence of $n$ random selections from a population are independent if they are made with replacement (_more on sampling with replacement later_), i.e. if at each selection, each set of metric values have a probability of being observed that stays the same regardless of whether they were observed before.

-### Sample
+#### Sample
+A single individual drawn from a population.
+There are many sampling methods, such as random sampling, selective sampling, systematic sampling, etc. However, we shall see how and why we use random sampling with replacement.

+#### Random sample
+A single sample, i.e. a single outcome drawn from a random process.

+---

-A sample is a single outcome drawn from a random process.
-If we know or assume the random process follows a certain probability distribution, or alternatively, if we define a random or pseudorandom process that is designed to follow a certain probability distribution, then the sample is said to be drawn from the given distribution.
+**NOTE 1: "Sampling from a distribution"**:<br>If we know or assume the random process follows a specific probability distribution, or alternatively, if we define a random or pseudorandom process that is designed to follow a specific probability distribution, then the sample is said to be drawn from the given distribution.

+**NOTE 2: Random sample from a population**:<br>Drawing a random sample from a population is the same as drawing a sample from a random process, wherein the random process here is the random selection from the population.
+This is another way of expressing random sampling, but this is done to make the phrase "sample from a random process" both generalised and unambiguous.
+This is done to make the expression of related ideas clear and concise.

 ### Probability measure
 $\mathbb{P}$ denotes the probability measure, i.e. a measure defined on a given set $S$ that inputs a subset of $S$ and outputs that subset's probability mass such (a value between $0$ and $1$) such that the probability mass of $S$ is $1$.